-Since asbestos was typically used most often as insulation, you’ll likely find it in attics and heating systems.
-If your building was constructed between the 1940s and the 1960s and hasn’t been renovated since, it’s quite likely you have asbestos in your insulation.
+Since asbestos is used most often as insulation, you’ll likely find it in attics and heating systems.
+If your building was constructed between the 1940s and the 1960s and hasn’t been renovated since it’s quite likely you have asbestos in your insulation.
 Asbestos can also be present in ceramic floor tiles (typically 9×9), soundproofing, and old fire-resistant fabric.

 When does asbestos become dangerous?

 Fortunately, if left undisturbed, asbestos doesn’t pose a deadly risk.
-That being said, if you suspect asbestos in your home or business, it’s always safest to have the building tested.
+But if you suspect asbestos is in your home or business, it’s always safest to run a test for the material.
 If asbestos does become disturbed, it poses serious health risks.
 So before you renovate that old building, make sure you know what you’re dealing with.

 Why is asbestos dangerous?

 When disturbed, asbestos releases dust in the form of microscopic fibers.
-It’s impossible to see these fibers, which means they can be inhaled, swallowed, and stuck to the skin without anyone realizing it.
-Once this dust is in the body, it cannot be dissolved or passed.
+It’s impossible to see these fibers, which means you may inhale them or swallow them without anyone realizing it.
+Once this dust enters the body, it cannot dissolve or pass.
 It often takes 20 to 50 years for conditions like mesothelioma to develop as a result of these tiny fibers, but when they do they’re potentially deadly.
 Therefore, it is important to speak with an Indianapolis, IN asbestos lawyer at Ward & Ward Law Firm even if your exposure to asbestos was decades ago.
-Your health challenges could still be linked to your exposure.

-The single most common way people are exposed to asbestos is occupational.
-People who worked with asbestos before modern safety regulations were in effect are the most likely to suffer from asbestos exposure and illness.
+Occupational hazards are the single most common risk of exposure.
+Before modern safety regulations were in effect laborers were most likely to suffer from asbestos exposure and illness.
 Even asbestos abatement workers today can be at risk for asbestos-related illness.

 Unfortunately, it’s not possible to detect asbestos fibers in the body using chest X-rays.
 However, it is possible to detect early signs of lung disease with lung function tests and high-res CT scans.
 Again, it’s unlikely to see the effects of asbestos exposure in the lungs until a number of years have passed since the initial exposure.
 This makes early diagnosis of mesothelioma a difficult result to achieve.

 Depending on whether you’re suing under state or federal law, how long you have to submit your claim will vary.
-In addition, it’s important to remember that unless you have a specific injury related to asbestos, such as a mesothelioma diagnosis, you likely won’t have a case.
+In addition, it’s important to remember that unless you have an asbestos injury relative to asbestos, such as a mesothelioma diagnosis, you likely won’t have a case.
 Suing for asbestos exposure alone will not give you much to work with.

-Asbestos is a deadly substance, but the more knowledge we have about what it is, where to find it, and how to safely eliminate exposure risk, the safer we’ll all be.
+Asbestos is a deadly substance.
+But the more knowledge we have, the safer we’ll be.
 If you fear you’ve been exposed to asbestos and need legal answers, don’t hesitate to contact an Indianapolis, IN asbestos lawyer today.